Jane Zhang: Sports

+On August 16, 2014, Zhang sang the theme song "Light up the Future" during the opening ceremony of the 2014 Youth Olympic Games.
+In 2015, Major League Baseball launched a baseball reality show in China and invited Zhang as an image ambassador.
+In 2019, Zhang was hired as ambassadors of the 31st Summer Universiade in 2021.

 Awards and achievements

 Zhang has received many awards and honors, including nine Beijing Pop Music Awards for Best Female Singer, two China Gold Record Awards, and an MTV Europe Music Award.